 Release Date: November 8, 2005

-There are a total of six stories that appear in this volume of Ranma 1/2; all of these stories are exclusive to the manga.
-The first story is about a rare plant called the “Shogun Bean” plant that has been entrusted to the Tendo Dojo; it was a plant used in ancient times to combat demons.
+There are a total of six stories that appear in this volume of Ranma 1/2, and all of these stories are exclusive to the manga.
+The first story is about a rare plant called the “Shogun Bean” plant that has been entrusted to the Tendo Dojo.
+It was a plant used in ancient times to combat demons.
 They learn quickly that the plant responds to anger, so the Tendos and Saotomes must try to keep their composure around the plant.
 This one chapter story was rather amusing, and it fits in with the tone that’s already been established for the series.

 I found this story to be one of the better ones in the series that features Miss Hinako.
 I really liked seeing the role reversal for this character, and I found her “delinquent behavior” to be rather amusing.
 I literally laughed out loud at some of her antics while she was a delinquent.